kevinniechen/face-recognition/README.md

 - Run `pip install -r requirements` to install required Python libaries

 ### Quick Start
-Run `jupyter notebook` or `jupyter lab` (requires Python module installation of `jupyter` and `jupyterlab`, respectively) and traverse `notebooks/` to run the notebooks.
-These notebooks contain all exploratory analysis performed in the report.

-Run `make run` to run classifier models.
+Run `make run` or `python3 -W ignore test.py` to run classifier models from `src/`.
+NOTE: You must be in 'src/' before running `test.py` or else relative paths will fail.
 These models contain a fraction of the code in the notebooks.

-(Run jupyter notebook if unavailable)
+Run `jupyter notebook` or `jupyter lab` (requires Python module installation of `jupyter` and `jupyterlab`, respectively) and traverse `notebooks/` to run the notebooks. `analysis.ipynb` contains all exploratory analysis (plots, etc) performed in the report.

+Run `python3 process_data.py` to manually generate the data from the raw inputs from `src/`.
+This shouldn't be necessary since the data is already in the .zip file.
+This code is from the `process_data.ipynb` notebook.

 ### Directory Structure
 `notebooks/` contains all exploratory code in Jupyter Notebooks